Yenisei: Geography

-The Yenisey proper, from the confluence of its source rivers the Great Yenisey and Little Yenisey at Kyzyl to its mouth in the Kara Sea, is 3487 km long.
+The Yenisei proper is 3487 km long, measured from the confluence of its source rivers the Great Yenisei and Little Yenisei at Kyzyl to its mouth in the Kara Sea.
 From the source of its tributary the Selenga, it is 5075 km long.
 It has a drainage basin of 2580000 km2.
-The Yenisey flows through the Russian federal subjects Tuva, Khakassia and Krasnoyarsk Krai.
-The city of Krasnoyarsk is situated far upstream on the Yenisey, and the industrial city of Norilsk is nearby on the Arctic Ocean's Taymyr Peninsula.
+The Yenisei flows through the Russian federal subjects Tuva, Khakassia and Krasnoyarsk Krai.
+The city of Krasnoyarsk is situated far upstream on the Yenisei, and the industrial city of Norilsk is nearby on the Arctic Ocean's Taymyr Peninsula.

 Tributaries

-The largest tributaries of the Yenisey are, from source to mouth:
+The largest tributaries of the Yenisei are, from source to mouth: